-- 2.3.1 We are committed to a pro-active approach to offering information, advice and guidance.
-Responsibility for ensuring clear, transparent and consistent communication of our programmes and their requirements on our website, published prospectuses and on external sites (such as UCAS) lies with the Student Recruitment department. - 2.3.2 We recognise the importance of face to face advice (whether in person or virtually) and the value of visiting a potential place of study.
-Goldsmiths therefore commits to attending regular recruitment events at which potential applicants can meet experienced and knowledgeable staff who are actively and regularly involved in the admissions and recruitment process and who can properly assist applicants in choosing a place of study.
-These events may be virtual or physical events.
-In addition, Goldsmiths will arrange regular events on its own campus and will include Open Days, Applicant Days and Campus Tours which are published on our website. - 2.3.3 The International Recruitment and Global Opportunities team works with a network of agents in key recruitment markets.
-They are subject to vetting, references and interview prior to being appointed, and contractually obliged to take part in a training schedule throughout the recruitment cycle.
+- 2.3.1 We are committed to a pro-active approach to offering information, advice and guidance to all applicants and enquirers.
+Responsibility for ensuring clear, transparent and consistent communication of our programmes and their requirements on our website, published prospectuses and on external sites (such as UCAS) lies with the Admissions team and the Communications, Marketing and Recruitment directorate.
+The information disseminated is approved via Goldsmiths quality assurance processes for the delivery of programmes. - 2.3.2 The Admissions team regularly provide advice and guidance via telephone, online chat and by email.
+Admissions liaise with academic departments and support services to ensure the information given out is accurate and up-to-date and regular information sharing happens within the team.
+In recognition of the additional admissions requirements for some programmes, the Admissions team provides the opportunity for in-person visits to receive help and advice to specific groups of applicants. - 2.3.3 Goldsmiths also recognises the importance of face-to-face advice (whether in person or virtually) and the value of visiting a potential place of study.
+Goldsmiths therefore regularly attends external recruitment events and organises on-campus events at which potential applicants can meet experienced and knowledgeable staff who are actively involved in the admissions and recruitment process and who can assist applicants in choosing a place of study. - 2.3.4 The International Recruitment and Global Opportunities team works with a network of agents in key recruitment markets.
+They are subject to due diligence prior to being appointed, and contractually obliged to provide counselling services to students in accordance with Goldsmiths set guidelines.
 Contracts are maintained and reviewed by the International Recruitment Managers.